 Swimming with manatees is one of the best day trips from Orlando!
 Manatee season peaks during the winter and has almost finished by the time President's Day Weekend rolls around, but those are the best time to be in Orlando anyway.

 The best place to swim with manatees is Crystal River, which is about an hour and a half drive west of Orlando.
 Manatee tours are three hours long, and your guide boat takes you to spots with high manatee activities, usually in clear water with great visibility.

 You'll have a wetsuit, mask and snorkel, and floaty.
 Your job is to sit as still as possible and observe the manatees in their natural environment.
 If you're lucky, they might even come up and visit you.
 Either way, manatees are just about the cutest thing ever and a unique way to explore Florida.

 Tour From Orlando to Swim with the Manatees

-If you are looking for a guided tour to see the manatees, Isango has a great option.
+A guided tour to see the manatees is a great idea.
 They will pick you up in Orlando and take you to the state park to swim with the manatees.
-The tour includes snorkeling gear, boat ride, breakfast and lunch, and the park entrance fee.
-It is a really a great option!
+The tour includes snorkeling gear, a boat ride, breakfast and lunch, and the park entrance fee.
+It is really a great option!

 What do you think of when people say Florida?
 I’m sure it’s beautiful beaches and Disney, but there are many more things that make Florida a special destination.
 One of these special places are the numerous natural springs.